LdDl/langdetect-rs/README.md

 To add a new language, you need to create a language profile for it.

-Check [scripts/README.md](./scripts/README.md) to get instructions on scraping data for profile generation using the [scrap_wiki.py](./scripts/scrap_wiki.py) script located in the `scripts` folder and then generating the profile via [generate_profile.py](./scripts/generate_profile.py) script
+Check [scripts/README.md](./scripts/README.md) to get instructions on scraping data for profile generation using the [scrap_wiki.py](./scripts/scrap_wiki.py) script located in the `scripts` folder and then generating the profile via [generate_profiles.py](./scripts/generate_profiles.py) script

 Initially an idea has been take from original Python library: https://github.com/Mimino666/langdetect?tab=readme-ov-file#how-to-add-new-language.
 Little bit of searching around the web gave me [this repository](https://github.com/fedelopez77/langdetect) on which the scripts are based.

 Note: scripts are in Python.
 Therefore your way may vary and you could implement similar functionality e.g. in Rust or any other tool of your choice.
+The main purpose of this section is to give you a hint where to start from.

 ## Original project